What an Electrical Planning Report is

 - Physical inspection of electrical and mechanical infrastructure.
 Electrical rooms, switchgear, transformers, panels — visited in person, not reviewed from a desktop.

-- Electrical drawings and strata plan from the municipality.
-The legal as-built configuration, retrieved through municipal records.
+- Electrical drawings and the strata plan.
+The building's legal as-built electrical configuration.

 - BC Hydro 12-month consumption-data analysis.
 Real demand data, not code-based estimates that overstate available capacity.